-Homework (lowest two dropped): 8%

-Quizzes (lowest two dropped): 17%
+Homework (lowest two dropped): 8% Quizzes (lowest two dropped): 17% Midterms: 45% Final Exam: 30%.

-Midterms: 45%

-Final Exam: 30%

-There will be a curve, but you will never receive a lower grade than justified by the standard MU grading scale.
+There will be a curve computed at the end of the semester, but you will never receive a lower grade than justified by the standard MU grading scale.

 Office hours.
-Office hours are held on Monday and Tuesday each week, from 4PM-5PM in Math Science Building 307.
+Office hours are held on Tuesday and Wednesday each week, from 2PM-3PM in Math Science Building 307.
 This is a time when I am guaranteed to be in my office and ready to answer questions about the course.
 Please do not hesitate to make use of it.
 You can also email me to set up an appointment if you have a scheduling conflict.